zwave-js/node-zwave-js/packages/serial/api.md

     _transform(chunk: any, encoding: string, callback: TransformCallback): void;
 }

-// Warning: (ae-missing-release-tag) "BootloaderScreenParser" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "BootloaderScreenParser" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class BootloaderScreenParser extends Transform {